SDI-SoftwareDefinedInverter/TAPAS/README.md

 patch -p0 -i SDITAPASmotorwarePatch.patch
 ```

-This completes the installation of motorware und you can start playing with the motorware-labs
+This completes the installation of motorware and you can start playing with the motorware-labs
 and the quick-start demo firmware.
 To add the quick-start project, start Code Composer
 Studio and choose a workspace location.
 Close the welcome-window and then select
 "Project-\>Import CCS Projects..."
 In the upcoming window choose the option "Select search-directory"